 Step 3: Release Pressure & Fluff

+Once cooking time is up, let the pressure release naturally for 5 minutes.
+Release the remaining pressure manually.
 Using a fork, gently fluff the rice.
 No stirring.
 Then, let the rice rest for 5 minutes, uncovered.
-This evaporates any excess moisture and the end result is fluffier.
+This evaporates any excess moisture, resulting in fluffier rice.

 Serving Suggestions